cordy001/TermuxNetHunter/README.md

 ![data_005](assets/data_003.jpg)

-Wait for all the data will be fully extract
+Wait for all the data will be fully extract this make takes a while

 ![data_005](assets/data_002.jpg)